Yugoslav Air Force: Break-up in relations with Soviets, US help

 The organization of the post-war JRV was based on the Soviet pattern of divisions, regiments and squadrons.
 Virtually all of the initial equipment was supplied by the Soviet Union – the aircraft captured during the war had quickly been retired.
 By the end of 1947, the JRV had reached a strength of some 40 squadrons of aircraft and had become the most powerful air arm in the Balkans.
 In June 1948 Yugoslavia broke off relations with the Stalinist Soviet Union.
 The country was immediately subjected to extreme political pressure from the Soviet Union and its Balkan neighbours, and the JRV's previous sources of aircraft, spares and fuel were cut off.
 The possibility of an invasion was taken seriously.
 The serviceability of JRV aircraft fell rapidly, with some aircraft being cannibalized to provide spares for the remainder.
-Renewed efforts to expand the small domestic aircraft industry met with some success – the Ikarus Aero 2 and Ikarus 213 Vihor trainers were followed into service by the Ikarus S-49 single-seat fighter and first Yugoslav-maiden jet aircraft Ikarus 451M.
+Renewed efforts to expand the small domestic aircraft industry met with some success – the Ikarus Aero 2 and Ikarus 213 Vihor trainers were followed into service by the Ikarus S-49 single-seat fighter and first Yugoslav jet aircraft Ikarus 451M.

 However, the first-line strength of the JRV was still declining, so in 1951 the Yugoslav Chief of Staff, Colonel-General Koča Popović, visited the United Kingdom to discuss the situation.
 It was agreed that a substantial shipment of aircraft would be forthcoming.
 In October 1951, the first de Havilland Mosquito F.B.6 fighter-bombers were supplied.
-The following year, 150 Republic F-47D Thunderbolt fighter-bombers were delivered from the USA under a Mutual Assistance Pact.
+The following year, 150 Republic P-47D Thunderbolt fighter-bombers were delivered from the USA under a Mutual Assistance Pact.

 The first jet aircraft to be operated by the JRV, four Lockheed T-33A jet trainers, arrived on 10 March 1953 and were soon followed by the first of 229 Republic F-84G Thunderjet fighter-bombers.
 Serials for the Thunderjets were from 10501 to 10729.
 The first eight Thunderjets, all former 48 TFW aircraft, arrived at Batajnica on June 9, 1953.
 At the same time, a number of Yugoslav pilots underwent jet flying training in Germany and Colorado, USA.
 These deliveries substantially improved the combat effectiveness of the JRV.
 Ten Westland Dragonfly helicopters were obtained in 1954, and in 1956, after numerous delays due to political considerations, 121 F-86E/Canadair CL-13 F.4 Sabres interceptors were delivered.